-During the winter and spring of 2007, the Top-1000 enterprises undertook energy audits that documented the current energy consumption situation at the enterprise and identified energy efficiency opportunities.
+In 2007, the Top-1000 enterprises undertook energy audits that documented the current energy consumption situation at the enterprise and identified energy-efficiency opportunities.
 The enterprises then developed energy action plans outlining how they expect to meet their energy-saving targets.
-While some Top-1000 enterprises have the expertise to conduct energy audits and identify energy efficiency opportunities, a number of enterprises found this task difficult due to the lack of qualified auditing personnel and needed to hire outside experts for assistance (Lu, 2006).
-There are a variety of outside experts that can provide energy auditing services including private consulting firms, energy service companies, provincial energy conservation centers, and the China Energy Conservation Association (CECA).
+While some Top-1000 enterprises have the expertise to conduct energy audits and identify energy-efficiency opportunities, a number of enterprises found this task difficult due to the lack of qualified auditing personnel and needed to hire outside experts for assistance (Lu, 2006).
+There are a variety of outside experts that can provide energy auditing services including private consulting firms, energy service companies, provincial energy conservation centers, and the China Energy Conservation Association.
 The technical expertise and abilities of these organizations varies widely, with some highly skilled in energy auditing and others in need of significant training.
-The most qualified provincial energy conservation centers in the area of energy auditing are in Sichuan, Jiangsu, and Henan provinces, and in addition Shanghai and Shandong energy conservation centers are well qualified in energy conservation work (Jiang, 2006).
-The Shanghai Energy Conservation Service Center and the Jiangsu Energy Conservation Training Center have both completed training on motor system optimization through the China Motor System Energy Conservation Program (McKane et al., 2003).

 Energy audits typically cost about 200,000 RMB¥ (\$28,600) and NDRC did not provide funding for this effort (Jiang, 2007).
-By August 31, 2007 a total of 967 energy audit reports and 836 energy conservation plans had been completed and submitted to NDRC by the 30 provincial level governments (Dai, 2007).
+By August 31, 2007, a total of 967 energy audit reports and 836 energy conservation plans had been completed and submitted to NDRC by the 30 provincial-level governments (Dai, 2007).
 In October and November, 2007, two energy auditing workshops were held in Beijing for the Top-1000 enterprises to undergo training in energy auditing, writing energy audit reports, and using energy management software.
-Documents, including a report on Basic Knowledge of Energy Auditing and Analysis of Energy Conservation Potential and Manual of Energy Management Software for Enterprises along with a series of textbooks and published energy auditing reports templates for nine major industries, were distributed.
+Documents, including a report on Basic Knowledge of Energy Auditing and Analysis of Energy Conservation Potential and Manual of Energy Management Software for Enterprises along with a series of textbooks and published energy auditing reports templates for 9 major industries, were distributed.
 The China Energy Conservation and Monitoring Information website provides an energy auditing software to assist enterprises in undertaking energy auditing (CECS, 2008).